Sourav-MiRe/MifRix/README.md

 ## Example Data

-MifRix includes small WilsonB_2025 example files that show the expected input formats for risk scoring, AP SHAP, and SHAP projection.
+MifRix includes a taxa abundance dataset and corresponding metadata from a study-cohort WilsonB_2025 as example files that show the expected input formats for risk scoring, computing SHAP profiles using AP, and SHAP-based projection to find the disease-specific sub-signatures.

 List the packaged example files: